bbc/tams/README.md

 ## Design

 The store handles Flows which exist on an infinite timeline, are immutable, and can be grouped by Sources (based on the Flows and Sources in the [AMWA NMOS MS-04 model](https://specs.amwa.tv/ms-04/releases/v1.0.0/docs/2.1._Summary_and_Definitions.html)).
-A flow ID and timerange refers to a sequence of grains (_e.g._ frames of video or set of audio samples) and any point in a Flow can be uniquely addressed by a `<flow_id, timestamp>` tuple.
+A Flow ID and timerange refers to a sequence of grains (_e.g._ frames of video or set of audio samples) and any point in a Flow can be uniquely addressed by a `<flow_id, timestamp>` tuple.
 This unique address is guaranteed to refer to a specific frame, or set of audio samples, so it can be safely passed around other tools or programs.
 At any time the unique address can be exchanged for the media data by an API call.
 But if that is not needed, media work can be done purely by reference.